 One of the most frustrating experiences is when your bank closes your account.
-It is important to realize that just as you can choose which bank you do business with your bank can also choose not to do business with you.
+It is important to realize that just as you can choose which bank you do business with, your bank can also choose not to do business with you.

-There are laws in place that prevent banks from closing accounts based on things like race, but if you are a poor customer and your account goes delinquent, then it can close your account.
-Usually this only happens after your account has been negative for a set number of days, and you should have received notices from the bank about the issues.
+There are laws in place that prevent banks from closing accounts based on things like race, but if you are a poor customer, and your account goes delinquent, then the bank can close your account.
+Usually, that only happens after your account has been negative for a set number of days, and you should have received notices from the bank about the issues.

 As soon as you receive notice that your bank has closed your account, you need to take immediate action in order to be able to continue to pay your bills and manage your money.
 If you do not, your paycheck may go to the bank, but you will not be able to access the funds.
-The bank may keep them to help cover your negative balance, since you still owe them that money.
+The bank may keep the money to help cover your negative balance, since you still owe that money.

 - Stop your direct deposit to your bank from your employer.
 The bank can hold any money that you currently owe in overdraft fees and charges, but you may need that money to pay your rent and other bills.
 Contact your human resource department immediately to set up payment by check or to have the money deposited to another bank account if you have one.